 We got Kona when she was 6 weeks old, which in our opinion is too young to rescue a pup.
 For some reason the shelter let us take her and through a combination of probably getting her too young and a crazy mix of genetics (we think she is Pit, Jack Russell, Dachshund), Kona is a very difficult dog.

-She is a dog that needs someone’s full attention 100% of the time, and has behavioral issues that limit when we bring her, such as dog reactivity, sometimes a fear of strangers, and lunging towards bikes, skateboards or rollerblades.
+She is a dog that needs someone’s full attention 100% of the time, and has behavioral issues that limit when we take her on adventures, such as dog reactivity, sometimes a fear of strangers, and lunging towards bikes, skateboards or rollerblades.
 She went to an extensive board and train program for 7 weeks at Flash Dog Training and we have seen huge improvements and were given tools to help us manage her better.

 But on occasion she does react and someone needs to pay attention to make sure nothing bad happens.
 Sometimes kids want to pet her, or if people come up and speak to us she can sometimes bark a lot, so we have to advocate for her and keep our attention on her.
 Basically, on our walks or hikes, our heads are on a swivel looking for bikes, other dogs, kids running around, squirrels, etc.